OrianaZ/CS429-Project/README.md

 ## Source Code
 ###  Listings and documentation
-Please see this [respository](https://github.com/OrianaZ/CS429-Project) for full code works, and documentation outline.
+This Project was developed in Visual Studio Code Please see this [respository](https://github.com/OrianaZ/CS429-Project) for full code works, and documentation outline.

 ### Dependencies